Namibia is an incredible country with spectacular landscapes, people and animals and here is a 14 Night Self Drive Namibia Itinerary.

-Day 6 & 7 – Self Drive Namibia Itinerary
+Day 4, 5 & 6 – Self Drive Namibia with Kids

-In Swakopmund you will have a choice of activities this includes a dramatic trip down to Sandwich Harbour or a boat trip with the seals at Pelican point or even if you are feeling adventurous some quad biking.
+In Swakopmund you will have a choice of loads of activities.
+On day one we chose an amazing trip down to Sandwich Harbour in a 4×4 which the kids dubbed the Top Gear experience, and a boat trip with the seals at Pelican point.

 Why not PIN this 14 Night Self Drive Namibia Itinerary

-Day 9 & 10 – Self Drive Namibia Itinerary
+Day 9 & 10 – Self Drive Namibia with Kids

-You will then head onto Grootberg which has a dramatic setting at the top of the pass.
+We then went onto Grootberg which has a dramatic setting at the top of the pass.
 We stayed at Grootberg Lodge, Damaraland.